RDCEP/BEAM-carbon/README.md

 ### Command line

 * `beam_carbon -h` will acquaint you with the basic options.
-* Emissions can be specified as a comme-separated list or in a CSV file with no header row or column
+* Emissions can be specified as a comma-separated list or in a CSV file with no header row or column

     `beam_carbon -e 10,13,15`